 'Russian and Chips' was covered by Jack Hammer (featuring Piet Botha) and released in April 2005 on the album The Pilgrim.

-Tribal Fence was covered by Rabbitt (featuring Margaret Singana)on their A Croak And A Grunt In The Night album.
-Margaret Singana herself also recorded a very powerful version of 'Tribal Fence' which is available on the Lady Africa compilation CD.
+Tribal Fence was covered by Rabbitt (featuring Margaret Singana) on their A Croak And A Grunt In The Night album.
+Margaret Singana herself also recorded a very powerful version of 'Tribal Fence' which was released on the Lady Africa compilation CD.
 'Tribal Fence' was also recorded live by Wildebeest (featuring Piet Botha) and released on the Bushrock 1 album in 1981.
 In April 2005 'Tribal Fence' was covered by Jack Hammer (again featuring Piet Botha) and released on The Pilgrim.

-Slowly Towards The North was covered (and extended) by Hawk on their Live And Well LP in 1974.
-This track was also recorded live by Wildebeest and renamed 'Pofadder' when released on the Bushrock 1 album.
+Slowly Towards The North was re-arranged and extended by Hawk on their Live And Well LP in 1974.
+This track was also recorded live by Wildebeest and renamed 'Pofadder' when released on the Bushrock 1 album in 1981.
+The band Jack Hammer also recorded it and released it on the TuksFM Sessions CD in 2006.

-The Homecoming: A live version of 'The Homecoming' (including a drum solo) was released on Galactic Vibes.
+A 16-minute live version of 'The Homecoming' (including a drum solo) was released on Galactic Vibes.